 - From the verb עזר (azar), to help or support.

 - From (1) the adjective עז (az), strong, and (2) the verb ראה (ra'a), to see.

-A man named (Ezrah spelled with a heh) is mentioned in the genealogy of Judah (1 Chronicles 4:17), but it isn't clear how he fits in (Jones' Dictionary of Old Testament Proper Names says that this Ezrah is the same as the Ezer of 1 Chronicles 4:4).
+The name Ezra is applied two or three times in the Bible.
+A man named עזרה (Ezrah spelled with a he) is mentioned in the genealogy of Judah (1 Chronicles 4:17), but it isn't clear how he fits in (Jones' Dictionary of Old Testament Proper Names says that this Ezrah is the same as the Ezer of 1 Chronicles 4:4).

-The name (Ezra spelled with an aleph) belongs to a priest who came back from exile to Jerusalem in the early Zerubbabel wave (see Nehemiah 12:1), and also to the famous late-return leader and reformer who also wrote the Bible book Ezra (Ezra 7:1).
+The name עזרא (Ezra spelled with an aleph) belongs to a priest who came back from exile to Jerusalem in the early Zerubbabel wave (see Nehemiah 12:1), and also to the famous late-return leader and reformer who wrote the Bible book Ezra (Ezra 7:1).